You shall know the truth and the truth shall set you free

 “SHOULD ALL WOMEN HAVE A MALE ‘HEAD;’ EVEN IF IT’S A STRANGE MAN LIKE THE PASTOR?”

-While it seems likely that Paul was referring to Godly, inward respect in this passage, some believe he related a physical head covering and the length of a woman's hair to her submissiveness, and commanded that the woman must submit to the dictates of all men, not only to her ‘own’ husband.
-He even related a physical head covering to her spiritual position and authority in Christ, (“because of the angels”), simply because, as a woman, “she was created female for her own husband.”
+Giving Paul the benefit of the doubt, let us assume he referred to Godly, inward respect in the passage, when he related a physical head covering and the length of a woman's hair to her submissiveness, which church leaders interpreted as a commandment that women must submit to the dictates of all men, not only to her ‘own’ husband.
+(A Godly husband will never dictate to his wife, but lead her in love and truth while giving her a voice and a special place of wisdom and insight beside him.)
+Still, Paul even related a physical head covering to her spiritual position and authority in Christ, (“because of the angels”), simply because, as a woman, “she was created female for her own husband.”

-Based on this verse, some religious leaders falsely teach that a woman should always have a male ‘head’ as her ‘spiritual cover’.
-They allege that, if she does not have a husband, a male leader should become her ‘cover’ - which, revoltingly, implies husbandry!
-But where is this doctrine stated in the full context of Scripture?
+Sadly, clergies interpreted this ‘covering’ as another commandment which claims that a woman must always have a male ‘head’ as her ‘spiritual cover’.
+They allege that, if she does not have a husband, another male leader must become her ‘cover’ - which, revoltingly, implies husbandry!
+But where is this doctrine found in the full context of Scripture?
 Paul himself wrote in Gal.
 3:28, “There is neither...
 Male nor female; for you are all one in Christ Jesus.”
 And Peter wrote in 1 Pet.
-2:9, “You, [born again believers in Christ] are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him, Who called you OUT of darkness INTO His marvellous light.”
-Was Paul confused and Peter speaking only to men?
-This uncontextual view of spiritual husbandry jeopardises the woman’s reputation and position in the congregation as well as in the kingdom of God.
-What happened to the woman’s own authority in Christ through her own salvation in Him?
-Only a woman’s OWN husband is the head of her home, and ONLY Jesus Christ her Lord is her spiritual Cover, or the Banner over her!
+2:9, “You, [all born again believers in Christ] are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him, Who called you out of darkness into His marvellous light.”